 The Moving Target of Customer Satisfaction and the Customer Experience

-Speaker: Andrew Heath, Managing Director, Utility Intelligence, J.D.
+Speakers: Andrew Heath, Managing Director, Utility Intelligence, J.D.
 Power and Associates

 Customers’ expectations of their Utility has evolved beyond keeping the lights on and the gas flowing.
 Advances in technology, the way in which customers interact with other businesses, and what is important to individuals all influence the expectations they have for you, their Utility company.
 This session will explore the evolution of customer satisfaction within the Utility industry and how to adapt to those expectations.